vanaklay/mkdiruby/README.md

   end
 ```

-6 - Create the lib folder to store all your application files
+### 6. Create the lib folder to store all your application files

+You now know the drill, let’s automate another action via our app.rb file:
 ```ruby
 # ./lib/app.rb